dbojan/encrypted-stream-test/README.md

 **es_player_source.zip** - source files for es player

+tofix: sometimes it takes too long to add playlist. just click cancel, list should be added anyway.

 todo:
 - add support for remote
 - make version for pc, using flutter + webkit + shaka